sanjivanipatil123/sales-data-analysis/README.md

 # sales-data-analysis
 This repository contains a comprehensive analysis of sales data for a commercial store.
 The project aims to uncover actionable insights by exploring sales trends, product performance, and customer behavior.
 It leverages data visualization and statistical methods to assist in data-driven decision-making.
-### **Task 1: Sales Data Analysis for a Commercial Store**
-**GitHub Repository Description Template**

----

-### **Repository Name:**
-`sales-data-analysis`

----

-### **Description:**
-This repository contains a comprehensive analysis of sales data for a commercial store.
-The project aims to uncover actionable insights by exploring sales trends, product performance, and customer behavior.
-It leverages data visualization and statistical methods to assist in data-driven decision-making.

 ---

 ### **Features:**